 Rocca Calascio is a fortress located in Abruzzo, in the province ofEagle, in the territory of the municipality of calascio, inside the Gran Sasso National Park and Monti della Laga, at an altitude of 1.460 meters above sea level It is known for the presence of the fortress, one of the highest in Italy, and the ancient village below, now uninhabited.

-The foundation of the fortress is traced back to theYear: 1000 even if the first historical document attesting its presence is dated 1380.
-The original structure consisted of an isolated square quadrangular tower with already squared stones and was used as a lookout tower.
+The foundation of the fortress dates back toYear: 1000 even if the first historical document attesting its presence dates back to 1380.
+The original structure consisted of an isolated quadrangular tower with already squared stones and served as a lookout tower.

 In Fourteenth century it is a possession of Leonello Acclozamora of the barony of Carapelle.
 Later, towards the end of the fifteenth century, it was granted by King Ferdinand to Antonio Todeschini Family Piccolomini which strengthened the fortification by equipping it with a wall in cobblestone and four cylindrical towers for military use.
 During this period the fortress saw its economic weight increase, since it was placed under control of the sheep's heads involved in the transhumance on the regio tratturo for Foggia, and at his feet a small village developed, in turn surrounded by walls.

 In the 1579 the Medici family bought the fortress and the neighbor for 106.000 ducati village of Santo Stefano di Sessanio in order to extend their possessions to exploit the wool trade.
 In 1703 it was devastated by a violent earthquake following which the highest area of the village was abandoned and a large part of the population moved to the nearby town of Calascio , whose birth is linked to the destruction of the fortress.